pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 ---
-title: Deploy TiDB to Kubernetes on Google Cloud
+title: Deploy TiDB, a distributed MySQL compatible database, to Kubernetes on Google Cloud
 summary: Tutorial for deploying TiDB on Google Cloud using Kubernetes.
 category: operations
 ---